The Fool Monty

 "The Fool Monty" is the sixth episode of the twenty-second season of the American animated television series The Simpsons.
 It originally aired on the Fox network in the United States on November 21, 2010.
 In the episode, Bart finds Mr. Burns lying in the forest and takes him home, while Homer decides to get revenge.
 It was directed by Steven Dean Moore and written by Michael Price.

+The episode received mixed reviews.
+It also featured a controversy when a joke about Fox News started a brief feud with political commentator Bill O'Reilly.